fatimaazzam/TaskManagement/README.md

 - Import endpoint: the user should be apple to upload a csv file where each row contains three columns that represent the task title , start date and end date respectively, and insert that to the system database.

+### Specification

+- The system shall enable the user to create new task item which include task title, start date and due date.
+- The system shall enable the user to view all the tasks that are stored in the database.
+- The system shall enable the user to update a particular task including updating title, start or due dates and the system will store and record these changes.
+- The system shall enable the user to delete a specific task and system will remove the task from the storage.
+- The system shall enable the user to upload CSV file which contains the task title, start and due dates and the system will store these data into the storage.

 ### Diagram:
 - **Use Diagram:**